MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Retention_Policies.md

 # Learning Path 7 - Lab 7 - Exercise 2 - Configure In-place Archiving and Retention Policies

-In this exercise, you will implement In-place archiving for Holly Dickson's mailbox.
+In this exercise, you will use the the Microsoft Exchange admin center to enable In-place archiving for Holly Dickson's mailbox.
 You will then configure two retention policies through the Microsoft Purview portal.

 ### Task 1 – Activate In-Place Archiving for a new user's mailbox

-In this next phase of your Adatum pilot project, you will access the Microsoft Purview portal to activate Holly Dickson’s archive mailbox.
+In this next phase of your Adatum pilot project, you will access the Microsoft Exchange admin center to activate Holly Dickson’s archive mailbox.
 After Holly's archive mailbox is enabled, the default retention policy that's assigned to her mailbox does the following: <br/>

 - Moves items that are two years or older from Holly's primary mailbox to her archive mailbox.
 - Moves items that are 14-days or older from the Recoverable Items folder in Holly's primary mailbox to the Recoverable Items folder in her archive mailbox.